zenml-io/zenml/docs/book/component-guide/model-deployers/vllm.md

 * Deploying Large Language models with state-of-the-art serving throughput creating an OpenAI-compatible API server
 * Continuous batching of incoming requests
 * Quantization: GPTQ, AWQ, INT4, INT8, and FP8
-* Features such as PagedAttention, Speculative decoding, Chunked prefill
+* Features such as PagedAttention, Speculative decoding, Chunked pre-fill

 ## How do you deploy it?